 Download the PDF version of this advisory circular [PDF 31 KB], or browse the content below.

-Civil Aviation Authority advisory circulars contain guidance and information about standards, practices, and procedures that the Director has found to be an acceptable means of compliance with the associated rules and legislation.
+Civil Aviation Authority Advisory Circulars contain information about standards, practices, and procedures that the Director has found to be an Acceptable Means of Compliance (AMC) with the associated rule.

-An advisory circular reflects the Director’s view on the rules and legislation.
-It expresses CAA policy on the relevant matter.
-It is not intended to be definitive.
-Consideration will be given to other methods of compliance that may be presented to the Director.
-When new standards, practices, or procedures are found to be acceptable they will be added to the appropriate advisory circular.
-Should there be any inconsistency between this information and the rules or legislation, the rules and legislation take precedence.
+An AMC is not intended to be the only means of compliance with a rule, and consideration will be given to other methods of compliance that may be presented to the Director.
+When new standards, practices, or procedures are found to be acceptable they will be added to the appropriate Advisory Circular.

 This Advisory Circular also includes guidance material(GM) to facilitate compliance with the rule requirements.
 Guidance material must not be regarded as an acceptable means of compliance.

 The Advisory Circular provides information on the course that is acceptable to the Director for meeting the Civil Aviation Rule requirements for the issue of a Parachute Drop Rating.